MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-219-Control-Alcohol-Drug-Use/subpart-E-Reasonable-Cause-Testing/section-219.403.md

 ##### § 219.403 Requirements for reasonable cause testing. #####

-Link to an amendment published at 87 FR 5735, Feb.
-2, 2022.

 Each railroad's decision process regarding whether reasonable cause testing is authorized must be completed before the reasonable cause testing is performed and documented according to the requirements of § 219.405.
 The following circumstances constitute reasonable cause for the administration of alcohol and/or drug tests under the authority of this subpart.
+For reasonable cause testing based on a rule violation as authorized in paragraph (b) of this section, a railroad that elects to test under FRA authority may only use the rule violations listed in paragraph (b) of this section as bases for reasonable cause testing.

 (a) *Train accident or train incident.* A regulated employee has been involved in a train accident or train incident (as defined in § 219.5) reportable under part 225 of this chapter, and a responsible railroad supervisor (as defined in § 219.5) has a reasonable belief, based on specific, articulable facts, that the individual employee's acts or omissions contributed to the occurrence or severity of the accident; or

 (b) *Rule violation.* A regulated employee has been directly involved in one or more of the following railroad or FRA rule violations or other errors:

-(1) Noncompliance with a train order, track warrant, track bulletin, track permit, stop and flag order, timetable, signal indication, special instruction or other directive with respect to movement of railroad on-track equipment that involves -
+(1) Noncompliance with a train order, track warrant, track bulletin, track permit, stop and flag order, timetable, signal indication, special instruction or other directive with respect to movement of railroad on-track equipment that involves—

 (i) Occupancy of a block or other segment of track to which entry was not authorized;

 (ii) Failure to clear a track to permit opposing or following movements to pass;

-(iii) Moving across a railroad crossing at grade without authorization; or
+(iii) Moving across a railroad crossing at grade without authorization;

-(iv) Passing an absolute restrictive signal or passing a restrictive signal without stopping (if required);
+(iv) Passing an absolute restrictive signal or passing a restrictive signal without stopping (if required); or

+(v) Failure to take appropriate action, resulting in the enforcement of a positive train control system.

 (2) Failure to protect on-track equipment, including leaving on-track equipment fouling an adjacent track;